-So, using her “best kept secret” own strategy system 3HAG Way, Shannon coached this week’s Masterclass Go For Growth: A Strategic Planning Framework For 2021.
+So, using her “best kept secret” own strategy system 3HAG Way, Shannon coached this week’s Masterclass Go For Growth: A Strategic Planning Framework.

-Here’s a snapshot of her strategy framework, set out in detail in her books The Metronome Effect and 3HagWay, and soon-to-be-published Metronomics.
+Here’s a snapshot of her strategy framework, set out in detail in her books The Metronome Effect and 3HagWay, and number one bestseller Metronomics.

 7 steps to take right now:

 STEP 1 – MAP YOUR CASH (from the bottom up)